HenriPett/RemoteSensing_Study/README.md

 # RemoteSensing_Study
+## About:
 Google colab about Remote Sensing (PT-BR).
+Made to explain some basic concepts to coworkers at my research project at college.